 Since there are so many mountainous, narrow, and curvy roads in this park, it might be easiest to park your rig at the campground and explore on foot, bike, or even horseback.
 There are tons of trails to explore all over the park.
 Pick up a park map at the Visitor Center or print it out from the park's website.

 Campers are encouraged to bring their own drinking water.
 RVs and trailers can fill their tanks with potable water at the Lower Summit Parking Lot or Upper Summit Parking Lot.
-There is no potable water within the campground.
-Each campsite is furnished with a picnic table and fire ring.
 Campsites have paved parking pads which may require leveling devices.
 Generators are limited to use during daytime hours.
 Pets must be restrained on a six-foot leash.
 Reservations are available up to six months in advance.

+While there is no RV campground available on a first-come, first-served basis, you can go tent camping.
 The Junction campground has six campsites for tents within a wooded area of the park that are open on a first-come, first-served basis.
 The campground is situated at the junction of South Gate Road and North Gate Road.
 Each campsite has a fire ring and picnic table.
 There are no hookups within the campground.
 Potable water can be found at the Lower Summit Parking Lot and the Upper Summit Parking Lot.
 Campsites have paved parking pads which may require leveling devices.
 Generators usage is limited to daytime hours.
 Pets must be restrained by a six-foot leash.

 One of the more popular things to do in Mount Diablo State Park is bicycling.
-Bicyclists are allowed on all paved roads, authorized trails, and maintained fire roads.
+Bicyclists are allowed to ride on all paved roads, authorized trails, and maintained fire roads.
 Paved roads include the Summit, South Gate, and North Gate Roads, which are popular with road cyclists.
 Mountain bikers will find challenging trails like Mother’s Trail from Angel Kerley Road to Burma Road, the Summit Trail from South Gate Road through Dan Cook Canyon, and the North Peak Tail starts at the Summit Road at Devil’s Elbow and continues to Prospector’s Gap.